Senhafathima/ACMRecruitment-senhafathima/questline-8/three-switches/solution.md

 ## Problem Restatement
 You are in a room with **three switches**.
-Each switch controls a single **ligh> The challenge: **Determine exactly which switch controls the bulb, but you may >
+Each switch controls a single **ligh> The challenge: **Determine exactly which switch controls the bulb, but you may only enter the bulb's room once.**
 ___

 ## Strategy
-The trick is to use not only whether the bulb is **on or off**, but also whethe>
+The trick is to use not only whether the bulb is **on or off**, but also whether it is **warm or cold** to the touch.
 ___

 ## Step-by-Step Sequence